 It also comes with a day/date window at 3 o’clock, like many models in this review.
 Although the font is quite small and might require a bit of a squint to read in low light.

-Yes, Seiko has yet another series of field watches like the SNKs I showed you earlier.
+Yes, Seiko has yet another series of field watches called the SRP623 and SRP625.
+They are very similar to the SNKs I showed you earlier.
 These ones a slightly different yet again, but still automatic movement based and in the Seiko 5 range.

 This time the hour markers are extremely easy to read and the minutes are relegated to the outer train where they are legible but small.

 The contrast on the dial is quite high, but not as stunning as the SNEs above.